Rebuilding lives after stroke is a team effort. Our people make our charity what it is, whether they are a member of staff or a volunteer.

-Our volunteers tell us that volunteering helps them feel like they are giving something back.
-Many of our volunteers have either had a stroke themselves or have supported a family member or friend who has had a stroke.
+Our volunteers tell us that volunteering helps them feel like they're giving something back.
+Many of our volunteers have either had a stroke themselves or have supported a family member or friend who's had a stroke.
 Volunteering gives them the chance to support other people affected by stroke.

 Use existing skills that you may have